 - Oatman: Arizona town reenacts the Old West with staged gunfights in the middle of town.

-- Katherine Mine: Katherine's Landing takes it name from the decaying Katherine Mine, located northeast of the current Marina.
+- Katherine Mine: Katherine's Landing takes its name from the decaying Katherine Mine, located northeast of the current marina.

 - Davis Dam: Constructed by the Bureau of Reclamation downstream from Hoover Dam, it impounds Lake Mohave.